JulienBalestra/enjoliver/README.md

 During the lifecycle of the Kubernetes cluster, rolling updates are **fast** and fully controlled.
 * The rolling update of the configuration changes are granted by Enjoliver API.
 * The semaphore is managed by locksmith.
-* The Ignition is applied after a fast systemd-kexec
+* The Ignition is applied after a fast systemd-kexec or normal reboot

 Each node can reboot with iPXE to be re-installed and re-join the cluster.